KarnerTh/xogs/notes.md

 - line wrap in detail page
 - test default logger
 - sort by column header not by data key?
-- read logs from file instead of stdin
 - log list UI improvement?

 # backlog: